LookOut! Interactive Camera Gimbal Controller for Filming Long Takes: Tracker

 We cover the current state-of-the-art in Sec~\ref{trackerLit}.
 Broadly, the trackers that are fast enough (>20Hz) fall into two categories, single object trackers aimed at the VOT~\cite{VOTmetrics} and OTB~\cite{OTB2013} challenges, and multi-target trackers from the MOT~\cite{MOT2016} challenge.
 We compare against the best trackers from these challenges in Sec~\ref{subsec:trackerResults}.
 Notably, while single object trackers like DaSiamRPN~\cite{dasiamrpn} and SiamMask~\cite{siammask} perform well when keeping track of an object in frame, they are prone to tracking imposters when an object is occluded and reappears in frame, not satisfying (2).
 To satisfy (1), a different instance of each tracker would need to run separately for each actor; this compromises (3) since the runtime now scales linearly with the number of actors.

-For trackers competing in the MOT~\cite{MOT2016}, almost all trackers use tracking-by-detection, where detection bounding boxes for each scene are provided in advance and taken for granted.
-Multiple detectors in the literature are aimed at real-time performance at acceptable accuracy.
-A good choice of detector allows for real-time performance.
-Combining this with a budgeted algorithm for assigning detections to tracks at each timestep, trackers of this kind would suffer a relatively small penalty for each additional target.
-However, the MOT dataset has scenes whose mean length is only $\sim$31 seconds, where targets only occasionally change view throughout their short life, and rarely reappear after long term occlusion.
-If a target is reacquired with a different ID, the tracker is only given a small penalty for ID switching/reassignment and is still given points for continuing to track with the wrong ID, breaking requirement (2).

-To this end, we take inspiration from the high scoring trackers with relatively high throughput from the MOT challenge, DeepSORT~\cite{deepSORT} and MOTDT~\cite{MOTDT}.
-We add three contributions: \begin{itemize} \item a reworked cost structure for data association and detection/track assignment, with a concentration on tracking a handful of targets robustly, \item a recovery phase and mechanism, and \item a set of lightweight long term appearance-encoding history-management strategies, to aid in track recovery after long occlusion.
+For trackers competing in the MOT~\cite{MOT2016}, almost all trackers use tracking-by-detection; these trackers suffer a relatively small penalty for each additional target, but require a real-time detector with a good compromise of accuracy and speed\footnote{MOT trackers take detection bounding boxes for granted in the benchmark.}.
+However, the MOT benchmark is run on scenes whose mean length is only $\sim$31 seconds, where targets only occasionally change view throughout their short life, and rarely reappear after long term occlusion with a small penalty given for ID switching.
+We take inspiration from high scoring trackers in the MOT benchmark, DeepSORT~\cite{deepSORT} and MOTDT~\cite{MOTDT}, but add three contributions: \begin{itemize} \item a reworked cost structure for detection/track assignment, with a concentration on tracking a handful of targets robustly, \item a recovery phase and mechanism, and \item a set of lightweight long term appearance-encoding history-management strategies.

 \end{itemize}